FreeCAD/DevelopersHandbook/stylebook/taskpanel.md

 A task panel is opened when a user uses a tool that requires additional user input to complete.
 A task may remain open for a long time while the user does significant work.  ie Padding a sketch.

+Only a single task can be open at a time.

 ![Task Panel](./taskpanel.png)

 # Guidelines

 ## 1. Transactions